 By Ezekiel Kimosop

-Some sections of Reformed Calvinistic traditions claim that Romans 9 teaches predestination of believers.
-They argue that the regeneration of the believer precedes their faith in Christ, that the sinner is first regenerated by God before they can believe in Christ.
-This is largely informed by their "divine decree" doctrine which says that from the foundation of the world, God had already decreed the identity and the number of those who will be saved and those who will go to eternal destruction.
+Some sections of Reformed Calvinistic traditions claim that Romans 9 affirms their beliefs on the predestination of believers from eternity past.
+They argue that the regeneration of the believer must precede their faith in Christ, saying the sinner is first regenerated by God before they can believe in Christ.
+This assertion is informed by their unconditional election and limited atonement doctrines which presuppose that God had decreed from eternity past the identities and specific number of those who will be saved and those who will be consigned to eternal damnation!
+This implies that Christ's atonement is only limited to those who had been marked out for predestined to eternal life.

 THE PASSAGE

-In this passage, the Bible prescribes some practical guidelines concerning the management of our conflicting views on Christian practices that are otherwise not fundamental to the truths of our Christian faith.
+I have recounted this incident because it is somewhat relevant to what I am about to share based on my study of Romans 14:1-13.
+In this passage, the Bible prescribes some practical guidelines concerning the management of our conflicting views on Christian traditions and practices that are otherwise not fundamental to the truths of our Christian faith.

 Allow me to qualify this further.
 When I speak of fundamental truths, I am referring to the core doctrines of the Bible that concern our faith in Christ.
 I will highlight a few for context sake.